-The art of practising tea ceremony’s, as well as the great appreciation of fine tea arts, all has its foundation from practical Daoist cultivation.
-The Dao of Tea known today stems from the Great Dao passed down from ancient Masters.
+The art of practising the tea ceremony as well as the great appreciation of fine tea arts all have their foundation in practical Taoist cultivation.
+The Tao of Tea known today stems from the Great Tao passed down from ancient Taoist masters.

-Chadao (The way of appreciating tea), the Dao of Tea is the highest and most perfected state of tea appreciation in China, without a need for special utensils and traditions.
-Tea Dao is Peng Cha (tea making), in this way tea is enjoyed in the highest level, and is more than necessary for cultivating the Shen (positive spirit).
+Chatao (The way of appreciating tea), the Tao of Tea is the highest and most perfected state of tea appreciation in China and is practiced without the need for special utensils and traditions.
+Tea Tao is Peng Cha (or tea making), is enjoyed in a refined and cultivated manner and is essential for cultivating the Shen (or positive spirit).

-The Chinese tea is the most profound drink for the Daoist, as it can enhance the Shen, as well as cultivate great moral conduct and temperament for the practitioner which is a great help to assist the main internal cultivation practice.
+Chinese tea is the most important drink for a Taoist, as it can enhance the Shen, as well as cultivate great moral conduct and a stable temperament for the practitioner.
+Chinese tea also greatly assists with the internal cultivation of Tao.

-Tea drinking, while it is essential for Daoist cultivation, it is also an indispensable drink in people’s daily diet, offering great health benefits and giving a moment of peaceful time to oneself while enjoying the tea.
+Tea drinking is also an indispensable drink in people’s daily diet, offering great health benefits in addition to promoting peace and self-reflection.

-In addition tea can quench the thirst, but also, calm the mind, quieten and preserve the heart, and put aside distractions.
-All of which advocates tranquility and leisure which coincides with Daoist doctrine of inaction and being indifferent to fame or gain, as well as being in line with the Confucian views of Xiuji (修己) – introversion and self cultivation.
-Tea is the core of the tea culture, tea culture cultivates the soul of people.
+Tea can quench the thirst, calm the mind, quieten and preserve the heart, and eliminate all distractions.
+All of which advocates tranquility and peace which coincides with the Taoist doctrine of inaction and being indifferent to fame or gain, as well as being in line with the Confucian views of Xiuji (修己) , which are introversion and self-cultivation.

-Although people are living in the concrete jungle of the city, once a sip of tea is had, it is as if one has suddenly walked into a beautiful forest, deeply purifying the heart.
-Tea has all the benefits and the functions of enhancing Shen and calming the mind, detoxify the body and expelling hundreds of toxins.
+Although modern people are living in the concrete jungle of the city, once they take a sip of tea it is as if they have suddenly entered a beautiful forest, refreshing their spirit and deeply purifying their heart.
+Tea has all the benefits and the functions of enhancing the Shen and calming the mind in addition to detoxifying the body and expelling hundreds of toxins.

-The meaning of the Chinese ‘Cha’ 茶 character means man among the forest, unity with the natural essence of sky and earth.
-The character is depicting a man in the forest, as that is the original meaning of character for tea in China, essentially meaning to return nature.
+The meaning of the Chinese ‘Cha’ 茶character means a man among the forest which symbolises unity with the natural essence of earth and sky.
+This character depicting man in a forest essentially means returning to nature.

 By © Master Dongyang

-To learn more and experience Dao of Tea, please contact to join in following Tea Workshops.
+To learn more and experience Tao of Tea, please contact to join in following Tea Workshops.

 Introduction of Dao of tea

-This workshop will teach how the Dao is related to tea and provide the opportunity for the people to learn the knowledge of tea and its functions of different tea.
+This workshop will teach you how the Tao is related to tea and provide you with the opportunity to understand the different applications of the types of teas to manage, control and cure health issues.

 Select the tea

-This workshop will teach how to choose the tea for your own special needs and provide the chance to taste several different teas.
+This workshop will teach how to choose the tea for your own special needs and provide you with the opportunity to taste a range of different types of teas.

 Prepare the tea